adhamhshm/name2ecert/README.md

 participant name             | content the list goes on...          | content

-The position the name anchor can be moved to the prefered location on the certificate.
-The platform provides three text customization options, allowing users to adjust font size, select from several font types, and choose a font color.
-Additionally, users can preview the edited file before downloading all the certificates together.
+The position of the name anchor can be moved to the prefered location on the certificate.
+The application provides three text customization options - font size adjustment, several font types selection, and font color picker.

+Additionally, the edited file can be previewed before downloading all the certificates together.

 ## Accuracy